-Basculin for being the ONLY thing you can find on rippling water since fishing rods are off-limits till post-game.
+Basculin for having an abysmal design and being the ONLY thing you can find on rippling water since fishing rods are off-limits till post-game.
 They are not that good either in battles.

 Pansage already wasn't popular because it was yet another monkey-based Pokémon, but since Panpour and Pansear made an underground monkey of him, Panpour and Pansear, the results aren't pretty.
 While their evolutions are very different from each other, many people went on to deposit their monkey after the first gym, as they found their evolutions weak, still leading to this trope.

 The evolved forms of Tepig are yet another Fire/Fighting starter.
 Emboar remains one of the most disliked starters in the series, even well into Gen VI.